vlad100420/Web-Application-/README.md

 # Web-Application-
-A web application with MySQL database for grades evidence
+A Java Web Application with MySQL database for grades evidence